Spain battles wildfires as it swelters in heatwave | Science-Environment

 Spain battles wildfires as it swelters in heatwave

+Firefighters battled to bring raging wildfires under control in Spain on Saturday and people sought relief from fans, shade and plenty of water as an unseasonable heatwave pushed temperatures close to record highs.
+Spain was heading towards its hottest early summer temperatures in decades, with forecasts of between 40-42 degrees Celsius (104-108 Fahrenheit) in Zaragoza in the northeast and areas of Navarre and La Rioja in northern Spain, according to national weather agency AEMET.

-Firefighters battled to bring raging wildfires under control in several parts of Spain on Saturday amid dry and windy conditions, as a heatwave pushed temperatures close to record highs.
+Firefighters battled to bring raging wildfires under control in Spain on Saturday and people sought relief from fans, shade and plenty of water as an unseasonable heatwave pushed temperatures close to record highs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)